-Exceeding these limits may allow water to enter critical vehicle components, adversely affecting driveability, emissions, reliability and causing internal transmission damage.
+Exceeding these limits may allow water to enter vehicle components:

+- causing internal damage to the components. - affecting driveability, emissions and reliability.

 Replace the rear axle lubricant any time the axle has been submerged in water.
 Rear axle lubricant quantities are not to be checked or changed unless a leak is suspected or repair required.